1. The Bricks That Built the Houses by Kate Tempest (May 3; Bloomsbury USA)

 When Tina, the personal assistant to a media mogul, accidentally steals company money to pay off her student loan debt, the situation snowballs into a massive conspiracy among the assistants.
 With heaping helpings of romance, friendship, and revenge fantasy, this is one you'll tear through in a weekend.
 (And be sure to catch Bustle's interview with Camille Perri!)

-4. Keep You Close by Lucy Whitehouse (May 3; Bloomsbury USA)
+4. Keep You Close by Lucie Whitehouse (May 3; Bloomsbury USA)

 When Rowan's estranged childhood best friend, Marianne Glass, falls to her death, Rowan is the only one who suspects the death wasn't accidental.
 When she launches an investigation of her own, she uncovers a trove of dark secrets hidden beneath the glamour of Marianne's life.